zilbers/analytics-challenge-boilerplate/README.md

 ![](https://i.imgur.com/gtPzvXP.jpg)
  - While loading data show loading indicator you built using canvas tag
+ - add controls for time-ranges in the charts
+ - The site uses `xstate` state machines for its data. you can use another method to send out AJAX if you prefer.

 ### Tiles to present:
  - Showing events on Google Map (show number of events from area. (you can use whichever library you choose, but [this one](https://www.npmjs.com/package/@react-google-maps/api) is recommended)